kswedberg/jquery-carousel-lite/readme.md

 # jCarouselLite

-jQuery plugin to navigate images/any content in a carousel style widget.

-Created by Ganeshji Marwaha.
-Enhanced by Karl Swedberg.
+By [Karl Swedberg](http://www.learningjquery.com/), based on the original by [Ganeshji Marwaha](gmarwaha.com).

-Creates a carousel-style navigation widget for images/any-content from a simple HTML markup.
+This jQuery plugin creates a carousel-style navigation widget for images, or any content, from simple HTML markup.

-The HTML markup that is used to build the carousel can be as simple as...
+The HTML markup to build the carousel can be as simple as the following:

 ```html
 <div class="carousel">